 The BBC had been considering a response to Associated Rediffusion's successful and

-Producer Stewart had previous experience in pop / light entertainment for BBC Television working on pop shows Juke Box Jury, Twist! and The Trad Fad, so was the most likely to get a show of this nature commissioned.
-The show format was devised by Savile and The Good Old Days producer Barney Colehan and a pilot was commissioned for late 1963, but it was Stewart who had come up with the title 'Top of the Pops'.
+Producer Stewart had previous experience in pop and light entertainment for BBC Television working on pop shows Juke Box Jury, Twist! and The Trad Fad, so was the most likely to get a show of this nature commissioned.
+The show format was devised by Savile and The Good Old Days producer Barney Colehan and a pilot was commissioned for late 1963, but it was Stewart who had come up with the title 'Top of the Pops', however, the name had been previously used back in 1956 for a BBC Light Programme radio series.
 The title Teen and Twenty Record Club had briefly been considered, but since it was associated with a Radio Luxembourg show a new name had to be produced.

 The pilot was recorded at the location that would become the home of the show for

-the first two years, a converted church in Dickenson Road, Rusholme, Manchester,
+the first two years, a converted Wesleyan church in Dickenson Road, Rusholme, Manchester,

 formerly the home of Mancunian Films.
 The format devised would concentrate on hit